sensics/OSVR-RenderManager/README.md

 completion.
 This warping is geometrically correct for strict rotations around the center of projection and is approximated by a 2-meter distance for translations.

+* **Just In Time Warp** is provided on all platforms.
+This uses shear and anisotropic scaling to reduce the impact of head rotation on objects in the scene.
+Because each scan line in the image appears at a different time, head motion causes apparent shearing and stretching of the scene in standard full- frame time warp.
+Just In Time Warp adjusts the image so that each scan line is at the correct location during head rotation about X and Y.

 * **Asynchronous Time Warp** is supported under DirectMode configurations.
 This mode is enabled by a configuration-file setting and does not require code change.
 It produces a separate rendering thread that re-warps and re-renders images at